alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ![The last part might be the most challenging.](pics/avis-lxxx-africa-crossing.jpg "The blue line divides into multiple paths following the options described above.")

 Please find below the full suggested trajectory.
-It is quite straight: just above 41000 km.
+It is quite straight: just above 41000 km, not a lot over the equatorial roundabout.
-It is also quite optimistic as we have seen, and full of real-world challenges.
+Most of what we spend in detours is saved by going above the equator where the parallels are shorter.

 ![Journey on a Winkel-Trippel map, easily my favourite projection.](pics/avis-lxxx-proposed-trajectory.jpg "An eliptical map shows the blue line going around the world.")

 At 800 km/day the full trip would take 51 days, or just above 7 weeks.
+This path is also quite optimistic as we have seen, and full of real-world challenges.

 ## ⛰️ Height